ddbrennan/git-interview-baseline/README.md

 ### About `master` branch.

 Notice that these commits are occurring in a linear sequence of events, almost like a timeline?
 We call this timeline a branch.
-Whenever you are working on commits in git, you are adding them on a timeline of code called a branch.
-The branch you are on by default at the start of any repository, your main timeline, the main branch is called master.
+Whenever you are working on commits in git, you are adding them to a branch.
+The default branch when you start any repository is called master.

 ![Master Branch](https://dl.dropboxusercontent.com/s/v75as2cf6xr8n8a/2015-11-02%20at%2011.17%20AM.png)

-`git status` will always tell you what branch you are on.
+`git status` will always tell you what branch you are on:

 ```
 $ git status